 The Company's by-laws establish that the Board shall consist of a minimum of four (4) and a maximum of eight (8) members.
-As announced on December 1, 2021, Robert Leslie Holland has informed the Board of Directors of his intention to step down as a Non-Executive member of the Board of Directors, effective December 31, 2021; on the same day, Newron has also announced that it does not anticipate making any Non-Executive Director appointments.
-As per December 31, 2021, Newron Board was then comprised of five (5) directors, who all have been elected by the ordinary shareholders' meeting as of March 31, 2020.
+As per December 31, 2022, Newron Board was then comprised of five (5) directors, who all have been elected by the ordinary shareholders' meeting as of March 31, 2020.